 - Red Iron Oxide – 500g – $9

 Prices will vary depending on your location.
-I’m located in Canada so costs are in Canadian dollars and based on my local supplier’s prices.
+I’m located in Canada so costs are in Canadian dollars and based on my local supplier’s prices in 2016.
 Your prices will likely be even cheaper, depending on your location.

 Other useful items: